MicrosoftDocs/azure-docs/articles/container-instances/container-instances-quickstart-portal.md

 ![App deployed using Azure Container Instances viewed in browser][aci-portal-07]

 ## Delete the container
-When you are done with the container, you can remove it by going to All resources tab in the Azure portal.
-This tab is available either via your favorites bar or by navigating to All services and then locating All resources.
+When you are done with the container, you can remove it by going to the All resources tab in the Azure portal.
+This tab is available by selecting **All services** > **All resources**, or selecting **All resources** from your favorites list.

 ![Navigating to the All resources tab in the browser via All services][aci-portal-10]

-Once you have arrived at the all resources screen, click the checkbox next to the resource and then click on the delete button.
+Once you have arrived at the all resources screen, click the checkbox next to the resource and then click **Delete**.

 ![Deleting the container instance in the Azure portal][aci-portal-09]